aws-samples/amazon-sagemaker-notebook-instance-lifecycle-config-samples/README.md

 * [install-pip-package-single-environment](scripts/install-pip-package-single-environment) - This script installs a single pip package in a single SageMaker conda environments.
 * [install-r-package](scripts/install-r-package) - This script installs a single R package in SageMaker R environment.
 * [install-server-extension](scripts/install-server-extension) - This script installs a single jupyter notebook server extension package in SageMaker Notebook Instance.
+* [migrate-ebs-data-backup](scripts/migrate-ebs-data-backup) - This script backs up content in `/home/ec2-user/SageMaker/` to a S3 bucket specified in a tag on the notebook instance.
+* [migrate-ebs-data-sync](scripts/migrate-ebs-data-sync) - This script downloads a snapshot created by [migrate-ebs-data-backup](scripts/migrate-ebs-data-backup) to `/home/ec2-user/SageMaker/` in a new notebook instance.
+You specify the snapshop using tags on the notebook instance.
 * [mount-efs-file-system](scripts/mount-efs-file-system) - This script mounts an EFS file system to the Notebook Instance at the ~/SageMaker/efs directory based off the DNS name.
 * [mount-fsx-lustre-file-system](scripts/mount-fsx-lustre-file-system) - This script mounts an FSx for Lustre file system to the Notebook Instance at the /fsx directory based off the DNS and Mount name parameters.
 * [notebook-history-s3](scripts/notebook-history-s3) - This script persists the underlying sqlite database of commands and cells executed for S3.